Pierowheelz/ac-vent-controller/README.md

 ## Process
 1. Order the custom PCM from the Gerber files in the Circuit Board V2/ directory.
-1. Print 3x Motor Bracket, Motor Cover, Endstop Clip in PLA or PETG (or other hard-plastic).
+1. Print 4x Motor Bracket, Motor Cover, Endstop Clip in PLA or PETG (or other hard-plastic).
-1. Print 3x Coupler, Damper and 6x End Holder in TPU (for vibration damping - PLA will work in a pinch though).
+1. Print 4x Coupler, Damper and 8x End Holder in TPU (for vibration damping - PLA will work in a pinch though).
 Metal couplers from a 3d printer kit can also be used.
 1. Assemble the circuitboard per the KiCad schematic or using the silk screen guides.
-1. Tune the stepper motor current limit (Try this guide: https://www.makerguides.com/a4988-stepper-motor-driver-arduino-tutorial/).
-    * Using USB for power (do not plug in the power supply for this).
 1. Set the ventNames, microStepping, WiFi parameters in the firmware (see AC_Vent/README_CONFIG.md for details).
 1. Compile and flash the firmware onto your ESP32 dev board using Arduino IDE.
     * Using USB for power (do not plug in the power supply for this).
     * NOTE: Setup Arduino IDE with ESP32 library like this: https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/
 1. Bench test by connecting motors and endstop switches.
+    * You may need to switch the red and black wires on your endstop switches (black should be at the edge of the board, and red in the middle).
 1. Connect the power supply to the high-voltage side of the buck convertor.
 This will power up the ESP32.
+1. Tune the stepper motor current limit (Try this guide: https://www.makerguides.com/a4988-stepper-motor-driver-arduino-tutorial/).
+    * Using USB for power (do not plug in the power supply for this).
 1. On a computer, navigate to the IP Address of the device.
 1. Click to open one of the Vents.
     * It will first spin counter-clockwise to close the vent until the endstop switch is triggered, then clockwise until the limit position is reached.
+	* Note: If the motor spins the wrong direction, simply unplug and reverse it's connector.
 1. Assemble components and install into vents.
 Tip: use Ethernet cable to extend leads as neccessary (I used RJ45 breakout modules but you could crimp connectors).

 Note: There is no security or authentication in this system.
 Do not open up the port in your Router!
 For use on your internal network only.